uvatoc/uvatoc.github.io/src/content/post/openhelp.md

 particular topics that are being covered), and should feel free to just jump into these rooms.

-You may be wondering what the point of faculty office hours is with how wonderful the TAs are, and all the opportunities you have with the cohort sessions and TA office hours.
+You may be wondering what the point of faculty open student hours is with how wonderful the TAs are, and all the opportunities you have with the cohort sessions and TA office hours.
 If you are feeling reluctant to come to faculty office hours, this video might help:

 <center>
 <iframe src="https://player.vimeo.com/video/145546541" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>